nicolaspearson/granite/README.md

 - Each package has its own specific `scripts`, `dependencies` and `devDependencies`.
 - There is no `node_modules` directory, dependencies are committed to the repo via `.yarn/cache`.
   This greatly speeds up CI builds when the monorepo starts to grow.

-### Dependency Constraints

-The latest version of NestJS (v 8.2.3) does not work with Typescript (v 4.5.2) in Yarn 2 Plug 'n Play mode.
-It fails to correctly resolve `@nestjs/...` dependencies.